Call duck: History

-The first recorded mentions of the breed are from the Netherlands where it was used as a decoy and known as a coy or decoy duck.
-The high-pitched distinctive call was used to lure other ducks into funnel traps.
-Later, hunters would tether call ducks to draw other species within range.
-It is believed to have originally come from the Far East, although no records of its introduction to the Netherlands exist.
-Other bantam breeds are known to have been imported to the Netherlands in the seventeenth century and Van Gink, writing in The Feathered World in 1932, supposes "There is a possibility that importations were made by Dutch captains from Japan ... especially as the Call Duck's type is very different from the ordinary European type of duck to sport from it, and since they breed so true they must be a very old-established breed."
+The use of decoy ducks to attract wild ducks into traps in the Dutch Republic is documented from the seventeenth century: the naturalist Francis Willughby, who travelled in Europe in the 1660s, describes the techniques as used in Holland; small ducks resembling the modern Call appear in the paintings of the animalier painter Melchior Hondecoeter from about the same period.

-The Call duck was present in the British Isles by the mid-nineteenth century; an early description is that of James Joseph Nolan, published in Dublin in 1850.
+The Call was present in the British Isles by the mid-nineteenth century; an early description is that of James Joseph Nolan, published in Dublin in 1850.
 It was among the four breeds of duck included in the first poultry standard – the Standard of Excellence of William Bernhardt Tegetmeier – in 1865.

+In the twenty-first century it is an endangered breed.
+In 2017 the Stichting Zeldzame Huisdierrassen classified it as bedreigd ('endangered'), based on a population of 750 ducks and 400 drakes in the hands of about 100 breeders.
+In 2026 its conservation status was listed in DAD-IS as "at risk/endangered".

 Characteristics

-The Call duck is small, with an average weight of approximately 800 g; drakes may weigh up to 100 g more, and ducks up to 100 g less.
+The Call is small, with an average weight of approximately 800 g; drakes may weigh up to 100 g more, and ducks up to 100 g less.

 In the Netherlands about twenty colours are recognised; about the same number are recognised by the British Waterfowl Association and the Poultry Club of Great Britain in the United Kingdom.
+The Entente Européenne recognises nineteen colours, and lists a further eleven unrecognised ones.
 In the United States the grey and white varieties were included in the first Standard of Perfection of the American Poultry Association in 1874; six other colours were added between 1977 and 2007.